searchspring-implementations/.github/profile/README.md

 ### E2E Tests
 End-to-end tests are run using [Cypress](https://www.cypress.io/).
 Each site should at a minimum run core tests of the build - additional tests can be added as needed.
 The tests are located in the `/tests/cypress/integration` directory.

+### Lighthouse Testing
+Lighthouse testing is run using [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci).
+Lighthouse testing is to be used to try to determine if any performance, SEO or accessibility metrics have changed.
+The test HTML document can be found in `/tests/lighthouse/public/lighthouse.html`.

 ### Upload to CDN
 After all other steps have completed, the bundle build files (`/dist` directory) and public files (`/public` directory) are pushed up to the Searchspring CDN (content delivery network) and the appropriate paths are invalidated (to clear the edge caching).